Attendance Policy : guide for managers

-You and the employee must discuss and agree arrangements for contact.
+You and the employee must discuss and agree on arrangements for contact.

 Discussions during sickness absence can include:

-- Enquiring after the employee’s health and wellbeing
+- enquiring about the employee’s health and wellbeing

-- Planning for their return to work and identifying any support which might aid the employee in their recovery and return e.g. engaging with Occupational Health
+- planning for their return to work and identifying any support which might aid the employee in their recovery and return, such as engaging with occupational health

-- Depending on the length of absence, information regarding pay status
+- depending on the length of the absence, information regarding pay status

-- Highlighting sickness absence triggers that may involve use of the formal stages of the attendance policy
+- highlighting sickness absence triggers that may involve the use of the formal stages of the attendance policy

-Where the absence becomes long-term i.e. 29 calendar days or more, please refer to Supportive Contact during Long Term Absence.
+Where the absence becomes long-term, for example, 29 calendar days or more, please refer to supportive contact during long-term absence.

-Where supportive discussions lead you to agree that a referral to Occupational Health would assist in maintaining attendance / facilitating a return to work:
+Where supportive discussions lead you to agree that a referral to occupational health would assist in maintaining attendance or facilitating a return to work:

-Where you are made aware that the employee has already progressed an OHS self-referral, you should discuss whether the employee would consent to sharing the report.
-This can be used to inform discussions, either ahead of or instead of a Management Referral.
+Where you are made aware that the employee has already progressed an OHS self-referral, you should discuss whether the employee would consent to share the report.
+This can be used to inform discussions, either ahead of or instead of a management referral.

 Return to work discussion

-- Record the Return to Work discussion on the appropriate information system e.g. The Electronic Employee Support System (eESS) Manager Self Service
+- record the Return to Work discussion on the appropriate information system, for example, the Electronic Employee Support System (eESS) Manager Self Service

 The return to work discussion:

-- Should be face-to-face.
-Teleconference or video-conference facilities would only be used where the employee and you are content that all other options have been fully explored.
+- should be face-to-face - teleconference or video-conference facilities would only be used where you and the employee are content that all other options have been fully explored

-- Discussion of any contributing factors and adjustments e.g. dependency issues, stress, work-related impacts.
-Your employer’s policies may be a useful reference with regard to any contributing factors.
+- discussion of any contributing factors and adjustments, for example, dependency issues, stress, and work-related impacts - your employer’s policies may be a useful reference with regard to any contributing factors

-- You should make the employee aware that high levels or patterns of absences may lead to formal review of their attendance through attendance policy.
-This can lead to dismissal if the employee does not achieve the agreed levels of attendance.
+- you should make the employee aware that high levels or patterns of absences may lead to a formal review of their attendance through the Attendance Policy - this can lead to dismissal if the employee does not achieve the agreed levels of attendance

 A phased return to work may be recommended by the employee’s GP and / or OHS, or requested by the employee in order to support their return to work.

-Taking into account service delivery requirements you and employee should discuss and agree:
+Taking into account service delivery requirements, you and the employee should discuss and agree on the following:

 Where the request comes from the employee or is recommended by the GP, you may wish to seek further advice from OHS.

-- Discuss the OHS report with the employee to agree implementation of recommendations including duration
+- discuss the OHS report with the employee to agree on the implementation of recommendations, including the duration

 Discussions are currently taking place to determine what the payment arrangements will be to support you during a phased return to work.